-Next month, Beyah’s Battalion will be participating in Philadelphia Marathon events on behalf of Big Hearts to Little Hearts!
+Next weekend, Beyah’s Battalion will be participating in Philadelphia Marathon events on behalf of Big Hearts to Little Hearts!
 As many of you know, our youngest daughter, Beyah, was diagnosed in utero with a series of critical congenital heart defects in January 2015.
 Because the initial diagnosis and prognosis were both devastating, Matt and I sought a second opinion at Children’s Hospital of Philadelphia (CHOP).
 From day one, the medical team at CHOP’s Center for Fetal Diagnosis and Treatment (CFDT) expressed much needed hope and confidence in their ability to address the presenting issues as well as any challenges that might present in the future.
 Beyah and I were followed closely and supported by CHOP’s Fetal Heart Program for the remainder of my pregnancy.
 CHOP was our second home!

 Sweet Beyah Eloise was born in CHOP’s Special Delivery Unit (SDU) on May 25, 2015.
 Beyah was immediately stabilized, and underwent open heart surgery 3 days later with Dr. Thomas Spray, chief of the Division of Cardiothorasic Surgery at CHOP.
 By all immediate accounts, Beyah’s surgery was a success, and her quick recovery was noted by all those who came into contact with her.